top of page

 What happens if I break the rules?

 Depending on the rule, you will be warned or asked to leave.
 If you are warned and refuse to stop breaking the rule, you will be asked to leave and not return.
-Anyone refusing to leave will be escorted off the grounds by the Sheriffs Department.
+Anyone refusing to leave will be escorted off the grounds by our security.
 Removal is made entirely at the discretion of our event organizers, may be without warning or given cause, and refusal to leave will result in a ban from future events.
 There are no refunds for removal.
 This is for everyone's safety and enjoyment of the festival.

 Is there a rain date?